FujimaElectronics/Hospital-Document-Maker-Documentation/README.md

 You are not allowed to reuse the content of this repository.

 ## Note
 This software is a joke.
-Don't take it serious or do not try to reach the contacts informations in HELP.
+Don't take it seriously or do not try to reach the contact informations in HELP.